gptankit/harmonic/README.md

 ## Introduction

 Assume a cluster of homogenous services that can serve user requests for a resource.
 One or more services might exhibit errors during their run ranging from connectivity loss, latency, misconfigurations and so on.
-Harmonic's role in this scenario is to select a service that has the best chance of processing an incoming request thus improving the total probability of success for a group of requests.
+Harmonic's role, in this scenario, is to select a service that has the best chance of processing an incoming request, thus improving the total probability of success for a group of requests.

 <b>How To Get</b>

 <pre>
-go get github/gptankit/harmonic
+go get github.com/gptankit/harmonic
 </pre>

 Then, import the module -

 <pre>
-import "github/gptankit/harmonic"
+import "github.com/gptankit/harmonic"
 </pre>

 <b>How To Use</b>

-Harmonic works on user supplied cluster state which includes a list of services (can be IP, qualified url or any unique identifier).
+Harmonic works on user-supplied cluster state which includes a list of services (can be IP, fully-qualified URL or any unique identifier).
 By default, harmonic will zero the error count on each service and return a reference to cluster state, that can further be used to manage error counts.

 <pre>
 // Initialize cluster state